fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 The first part of the game is the hardest to survive.
 The absolutely most critical thing you need, at least for your front three, is a low AC, because that determines how often you hit and how often you get hit.
 You also want as much HP as possible.
 And it's helpful to have at least one character with high Luck who can sit in Slot 1 so you can run away from combat; you'll be doing that a lot early on.

 Stepping back, there are lots of ways to create a balanced party that is capable of winning the game, as evidenced by my slightly sarcastic suggestions that "you probably want" one of every class.
-No individual class is absolutely essential to winning, although you'll have to work around a few things if you don't have a Bard, and if you don't have two Archmages by the end of the game you're going to have some trouble in Mangar's Tower.
+No individual class is absolutely essential to winning, although you'll have to work around a few things if you don't have a Bard, and if you don't have at least two Archmages by the end of the game you're likey to have some trouble in Mangar's Tower.

 There is no "one true way" to roll a party.
 Three fighters for the front row and three mages for the back works great.
 Some people prefer to play with a Bard so they can use Bard Songs and the various Horns, but do you put them in the front where they aren't great at melee, or in the back instead of a third caster?
 Even among the fighter classes there's no obvious best combination.